nixietab/anichk/README.md

-# anichk
+# AniChk
-A tool to generate phrases based on file or directory checksum like ubuntu versions
+A tool that uses SHA-256 Hashing to create a name composed by a animal name and a adjetive